grafana/agent/docs/sources/flow/setup/configure/configure-macos.md

 ---
-description: Learn how to configure Grafana Agent on macOS
+description: Learn how to configure Grafana Agent in flow mode on macOS
-title: Configure Grafana Agent on macOS
+title: Configure Grafana Agent in flow mode on macOS
 menuTitle: macOS
 weight: 400
 ---